 How It Works

+Figure 1.
+Mechanism of Action of MAF in the Body.
 Macrophages exist in a variety of forms, and in the absence of pathogens or cancer cells, can lie dormant awaiting an activating stimulus.
 Once activated, macrophages become capable of consuming and breaking down the invading cells (Figure 2).
-However, a dysfunctional activating mechanism can result in macrophages either lying dormant or getting subverted by the cancer in the tumor micro-environment.2-3
+However, a deficient activating mechanism can result in macrophages either lying dormant or getting subverted by the cancer in the tumor microenvironment.2-3

 How Does Sunivera Differ from Existing Immunotherapies?

 As an endogenous bioidentical molecule, MAF has a very big advantage over currently available immunotherapies.10 Besides less expense and ease of administration, it does not cause serious side effects through the over-stimulation of the immune system (PD1/PD-L1 immune checkpoint inhibitors) or introduction of genetically-altered immune system cells (adoptive T cell transfer).
 It is significant to note that adoptive T cell transfer requires first that the patient go through “immunotransplant,” which essentially first involves killing off the patient’s immune system with chemotherapy or radiation.11-12